 Whispering Hills Park

-This park was donated by Gathje Construction.
-This park consists of 9 acres and is the first of two new parks formed from our Parkland Dedication Ordinance.
+Whispering Hills Park is located off of Cottonwood Drive in the heart of the Whispering Hills Subdivision.
+This park was donated by Dale and Vicki Gathje, owner/operators of Gathje Construction.
+This park consists of 9 acres and was the first of two parks that were created as a result of the Parkland Dedication Ordinance that was adopted in the early 2000s.
 The Gathje’s donated the land, a number of trees and landscaping.
-The City has added new playground equipment, a fountain for the pond, a parking lot, trees and a paved walking/bike trail around the pond.
+The park features a playground area, a fountain for the pond, and a paved walking/bike trail around the pond.
+Parking is available.

 City Park – 719 West 6th Street